Junior Year

 -

 Ask teachers for recommendations required for many colleges and some scholarship applications.
-Your college applications will be sent in the fall of your senior year.
+Why ask for letter now?: Your college applications will be sent in the fall of your senior year.
 Your junior year teachers will likely know you better at this point than your senior year teachers before you send your applications.

 -